Nagaoka ferromagnetism in semiconductor artificial graphene: Abstract

 \section{Abstract}

-We present the emergence of Nagaoka ferromagnetism in semiconductor-based artificial graphene with realistic Coulomb interaction using high-precision variational and diffusion Monte Carlo methods, complemented by exact diagonalization calculations of the extended Hubbard model.
-Specifically, we analyze a model of an armchair hexagonal geometry comprising $42$ lattice sites, nanopatterned on GaAs quantum wells with nearest-neighbor distance of $a = 50$ nm.
-Our results reveal a distinct magnetic phase transition driven by the absence/addition of a single electron at half-filling where the ferromagnetic phase is further stabilized by Coulomb scattering terms.
-We determine effective Hubbard model parameters and identify the magnetic phase transition near $U/t \approx 60$.
+We present the emergence of Nagaoka ferromagnetism in semiconductor-based artificial graphene with realistic Coulomb interaction using high-precision variational and diffusion Monte Carlo methods, complemented by exact diagonalization calculations of the generalized Hubbard model.
+We analyze models of armchair hexagonal geometries nanopatterned on GaAs quantum wells.
+Our results reveal a distinct magnetic phase transition driven by the absence/addition of a single electron at half-filling.
+This form of itinerant magnetism predicted rigorously for Hubbard model remained unascertained in large scale realistic systems.
+We demonstrate that Coulomb scattering terms play a crucial role in stabilizing Nagaoka ferromagnetism, enabling the observation of the phase transition for system parameters near $U/t \approx 60$.

 \keywords{Nagaoka ferromagnetism, artificial graphene, graphene quantum dots, quantum simulators, variational Monte Carlo, diffusion Monte Carlo, exact diagonalization}